-- 1. Please email or call the school to verify your child's absence or tardiness for any reason including but not limited to illness, quarantine, bereavement of serious illness in the family, and observance of major religious holidays. - 2.
-Children returning to school must be fever-free for 24 hours, without taking any fever-reducing medication. - 3.
+- 2. Children returning to school must be fever-free for 24 hours, without taking any fever-reducing medication. - 3.
 A student will be marked tardy to school if they do not report to school by 8:55 am (K-5) and 9:10 am (ECC). - 4.
 Early dismissal should be avoided if possible. - 5.
-To be considered present for school, a student must be present for at least $\frac{1}{2}$ of the school day. - 6.
-Parents/caregivers are strongly advised to schedule their vacations to coincide with the school vacations.
+To be considered present for school, a student must be present for at least 1⁄2 of the school day. - Parents/caregivers are strongly advised to schedule their vacations to coincide with the school vacations.
 The following procedures are not to be interpreted as permission to be absent from school. - a.
 The parent/guardian must submit a letter regarding the planned vacation to the school administration. - b.
 Teachers are not required to provide work in advance of a planned vacation. - c.
 Teachers are not required to give tutorial assistance to students who have missed class time due to a vacation. - 7.
 It is the family's responsibility to support the student at home to make up missed learning and assignments within a mutually agreed upon timeframe with the family and the student's team.